I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 The path to the VLM-as-Verifier configuration file (vlm-as-verifier/configs/config.yml) remains unchanged, so migrating settings from previous versions should be relatively straightforward.

-I used time to measure the elapsed time from running dev-profile.sh up -p base -H DGX-SPARK ... until the health check passed through HAProxy.
+I measured the time from executing dev-profile.sh up -p base -H DGX-SPARK ... until the health check passed through HAProxy, using time.

 | Phase | Duration |